Guest column: Avonia papyracea

 Although the first signs of flowering also announce the impending death of the plant, it is still fascinating to see how the inflorescence develops.
 It starts with the closed rosette bursting open at the top, as it were, to provide room for a compact arrangement of flower buds.
 See Fig. 2.

-Fig. 2 The flower buds burst out of the plant, as it were
+Fig. 2.
+The flower buds burst out of the plant, as it were.

 This is a plant I bought as a young seedling with the name “C. columnaris Lemoenshoek” at the Special Plant Market in Nijmegen.
 Lemoenshoek is a farm about 40 km east of the village of Barrydale in the Little Karoo.
 The photo was taken on December 3, 2012.
 The diameter of the plant in the photo is 4 cm and its height about 3 cm.
 In those 3 cm, 7 pairs of leaves are pressed together.
 Once in full bloom, the plant body is completely hidden from view by the numerous white flowers.
 See the photo of Fig. 3, which was taken on January 19, 2013.
 The name ‘shaving brush crassula’ used in English-speaking countries needs no further explanation.

-Currently, 2 subspecies of C. columnaris are distinguished: in addition to C. columnaris ssp. columnaris (the standard form that this article is mainly about) there is also C. columnaris ssp. prolifera.
+Fig 3 Two subspecies of C. columnaris are distinguished: in addition to C. columnaris ssp. columnaris (the standard form this article is mainly about) there is also C. columnaris ssp. prolifera.
 The description by H.C.
 Friedrich dates from 1974.
 This subspecies branches off at the base and the inflorescence is not right above the rosette as with the other subspecies.
 When ssp. prolifera is going to bloom, the central axis lengthens so that the plant approximately doubles in height.
 At the top of the central axis, which is loosely covered with small leaves, the inflorescence develops, which is also less compact than in the other subspecies (see Fig. 4 below, photo taken on the Knersvlakte in August 2004 by Sofia Etzold), with thanks to ‘Photo Guide to Plants of Southern Africa).

 In Afrikaans, this variety is called ‘sentkannetjie’.
 ‘Sent’ in this expression is derived from the English ‘scent’ and kannetjie stands for bottle.
 This does justice to both the shape of the plant and the sweet smell of the flowers.